yanshenlmx/Spatial-Functional-Changepoints/README.md

 # Spatial-Functional-Changepoints
 Github repository for the paper entitled Evaluating Fingerprint of Mt.
 Pinatubo Eruption on Stratospheric Temperatures with Spatial Functional Changepoints.

 The detailed simulation results are all uploaded in "detection_simulation".
-(In my code newplot_12.R, I directly call "/Users/mengchen/Box/detection_simulation/d_", phi, "_", rho, "_", nnull, "_", nfile to read from Box.)
+(In the code newplot_12.R, directly call "/Users/mengchen/Box/detection_simulation/d_", phi, "_", rho, "_", nnull, "_", nfile to read from Box.)

-For all remaining files, I keep the folder and file name as in my local device, so the read and write path could direct you to the plot or data generated.

 All simulation related files are uploaded to "Extension".
 In Extension/detection_simulation: